French Baby Room Ideas

 French baby girl pink, black and aqua crib bedding with French poodles, polka dots and Eiffel Tower fabrics.

-While shopping for fabric that I wanted to use, I found this cute custom French baby bedding collection and knew that I need look no further.
+.
+While shopping for the fabric that I wanted to use for the crib quilt, I found this cute custom French baby bedding collection and knew that I need look no further.

 It has a modern look, unlike the rest of our home, but it won't be out of place since the door to our baby girl's nursery opens into a hallway that has a neutral wall paint color decorated with architectural items we collected during our travels.